Assembly Guide

 Are you a Do It Yourself-er?
 Great!
-Here we show you how to assemble your unit for the first time.
-Please visit diy.raspberryshake.org for laser cutter and 3D printer source files and the SD card image.
+Here we show you how to assemble your Raspberry Shake DIY kit for the first time.
+If you require, please visit diy.raspberryshake.org for laser cutter and 3D printer source files and the SD card image.

 Warning